I love cooking and sharing my recipes. I make homemade gelato for my friends and family and love inventing crazy flavors!

 I want to remind you to be careful here and make sure the custard is covered such that no air can get in.
 This does not require a vacuum seal; a carefully placed saran wrap over the custard bowl will work fine.

 While you are waiting for the custard to chill in the fridge, now is the perfect time to prepare the nuts that we will sprinkle into the gelato as it is being churned.

 - Take the remaining 1/2 cup of nuts and crush them.
 I would not recommend using a blender unless you are feeling very lazy.
 Using a blender will result in a mush like you did in the pistachio paste step, which is not what we are going for.
 We want pieces that are still big enough to give a bit of a crunch when eating.
 One way to crush the nuts is to arrange them on a cookie sheet, cover with a clean cloth, and smash with a meat tenderizer.
 The cloth keeps the nut shrapnel contained but be ready for some loud noises.
 It's a great exercise to alleviate aggression!

 - You might want to roast the pistachios before they are added.
 They are totally fine raw because they are small enough the gelato has enough sweetness to balance out the rawness.
 But if you want to get add a roasted flavor to the dish, I really recommend giving this a try.
 Put the oven on 400F and add the nuts evenly spread on a cookie sheet for 20 minutes.
 Stir at least once during the 20 minutes or they will burn on one side.

 Step Seven: Churn in the Ice Cream Maker

-After the custard starts becoming thick, added in the crushed pistachios.
+- After the custard starts becoming thick, add in the crushed pistachios.
 Make sure they are portioned out so if you are running half the custard now you are saving half the nuts for the next batch.